rhansen-gs/sentry-cfml2-cf10/readme.md

 project.
 By default both files should remain the same directory.

 ## Instantiating as a Singleton
-sentry-cfml can be instantiated each time you call it or it can also live as a Singleton in your Application scope.
+sentry-cfml2 can be instantiated each time you call it or it can also live as a Singleton in your Application scope.

 ```javascript